joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/manipulating-sql-database-data.md

 <div>

-There are some common tasks that you perform when you’re working with local SQL databases.
+There are some common tasks that you perform when you're working with local SQL databases.
 These tasks include connecting to a database, adding data to tables, and retrieving data from tables in a database.
-There are also several issues you’ll want to keep in mind while performing these tasks, such as working with data types and handling errors.
+There are also several issues you'll want to keep in mind while performing these tasks, such as working with data types and handling errors.

-Note that there are also several database tasks that are things you’ll deal with less frequently, but will often need to do before you can perform these more common tasks.
-For example, before you can connect to a database and retrieve data from a table, you’ll need to create the database and create the table structure in the database.
+Note that there are also several database tasks that are things you'll deal with less frequently, but will often need to do before you can perform these more common tasks.
+For example, before you can connect to a database and retrieve data from a table, you'll need to create the database and create the table structure in the database.
 Those less-frequent initial setup tasks are discussed in
 [Creating and modifying a database](WS5b3ccc516d4fbf351e63e3d118666ade46-7d49.html).